 Hence the new Retention Policy is assigned to all the selected user mailboxes.
 To confirm, go to the Mailboxes page, select the mailbox, and click Edit and then on the Mailbox features option where you can confirm the assigned retention policy.

-We have seen how to set up an Archive and Deletion Policy for Office 365 mailboxes.
+We have seen how to set up Office 365 Archive Policy and Deletion Policy.
 It may take 7 days for new retention policies to be applied to user mailboxes in Office 365.
 However, you can force this using the cmdlet: Start-ManagedFolderAssistant in Exchange Online PowerShell cmdlet.

 To do this, execute the following command.